usnistgov/NexusLIMS/mdcs/nexusLIMS/doc/source/data_security.rst

 features of Gitlab, ensuring that any regressions should be identified prior to deployment.
 Changes to the code are not merged if they cause the coverage percentage to decrease or any tests to fail.
-The current
-|CoverageLink|_ of the codebase is published as part of the integration process,
-and can be viewed from anywhere on the NIST network.
+The current `test coverage <../../coverage>`_ of the codebase is published as part of the integration process, and can be viewed from anywhere on the NIST network.
 Similarly, every function used in the project is documented fully, which enables the automatic creation of detailed :doc:`API Documentation <api>` that is ensured to be up to date every time a change is made to the code.

 .. _tdd: https://en.wikipedia.org/wiki/Test-driven_development